-• Increase use of the Town's website to support low-cost public education and outreach initiatives on building community resilience to hazards as well as individual mitigation actions for homeowners, business owners, etc.
+Increase use of the Town's website to support low-cost public education and outreach initiatives on building community resilience to hazards as well as individual mitigation actions for homeowners, business owners, etc.

 - Formally designate a community Floodplain Administrator (FPA).
-Current Regulations indicate the Town Code Enforcement Official is responsible for administering the provisions of the Floodplain District. - The Village should coordinate with the State NFIP Coordinator on possible updates or revisions to local floodplain management regulations based on NY DECs most current Model Floodplain Management Regulations (which are routinely being updated as needed). - To assist with implementing substantial damage provisions of the NFIP following a destructive hazard event, develop a local post-disaster substantial damage plan. - Fultonville's local Flood Damage Prevention regulations and building code enforcement procedures could be further strengthened to include the following requirements that exceed minimum NFIP standards: - Require freeboard (elevation requirements higher than the base flood- currently it is just at or above the base flood - o Prohibit or minimize new development in floodplain areas. - o Prohibit or enforce higher standards for critical facilities subject to flood hazards. - o Add provisions that protect natural and beneficial functions of floodplains.
+Current Regulations indicate the Town Code Enforcement Official is responsible for administering the provisions of the Floodplain District. - The Village should coordinate with the State NFIP Coordinator on possible updates or revisions to local floodplain management regulations based on NY DECs most current Model Floodplain Management Regulations (which are routinely being updated as needed). - To assist with implementing substantial damage provisions of the NFIP following a destructive hazard event, develop a local post-disaster substantial damage plan. - Fultonville's local Flood Damage Prevention regulations and building code enforcement procedures could be further strengthened to include the following requirements that exceed minimum NFIP standards: - o Prohibit or minimize new development in floodplain areas. - o Prohibit or enforce higher standards for critical facilities subject to flood hazards. - o Add provisions that protect natural and beneficial functions of floodplains.

-Village of Fultonville Annex 2023 Montgomery County Hazard Mitigation Plan Update 5.
+Village of Fultonville Annex 2024 Montgomery County Hazard Mitigation Plan Update 5.
 Mitigation Actions

-Mitigation actions are projects or activities identified to reduce current and future vulnerabilities identified through the process of developing this 2023 Montgomery County HMP Update.
+Mitigation actions are projects or activities identified to reduce current and future vulnerabilities identified through the process of developing this 2024 Montgomery County HMP Update.
 The first table in this section identifies the status of the mitigation actions included in the 2016 version of this plan.
-Besides current status (i.e. completed, in progress, deferred or deleted), actions brought forward to this 2023 plan are identified in the Keep for Plan Update?
+Besides current status (i.e. completed, in progress, deferred or deleted), actions brought forward to this 2024 plan are identified in the Keep for Plan Update?
 Column.
-The second table includes all the actions, and their essential details, for this 2023 Montgomery County HMP Update.
+The second table includes all the actions, and their essential details, for this 2024 Montgomery County HMP Update.
 These actions were prioritized by the Municipality according to the criteria detailed in the main body of the plan.

-Table 9 Status of Previous Mitigation Actions - Village of Fultonville
+Table 9.
+Status of Previous Mitigation Actions - Village of Fultonville